×

 Downtown Disney District Sweets

-For sweet tooths, there’s a branch of upscale cupcake purveyors Sprinkles—the creative cupcake bakery credited with launching the cupcake craze—that’s not to be missed.
-And save room for a few scoops of artisanal goodness from Salt & Straw, an innovative family-run ice cream shop that offers hand-made, small-batch seasonal flavors like Mummy’s Pumpkin Spiked Potion and Sightglass Coffee Cashew Praline.
+For sweet tooths, there’s Beignets Expressed, where you can order a glazed pastry in versions ranging from Bananas Foster to Rainbow Crunch.
+Save room for a few scoops of artisanal goodness from Salt & Straw, an innovative ice cream shop that offers hand-made, small-batch seasonal flavors like Mummy’s Pumpkin Spiked Potion and Sightglass Coffee Cashew Praline.

-The newest—and most over-the-top—treat on the block comes from CrazyShake inside the Black Tap Craft Burgers restaurant.
+Perhaps the most over-the-top treat on the block comes from the CrazyShake window at the Black Tap Craft Burgers restaurant.
 The whimsical milkshakes come stacked with things like slices of cake, cookies, and candy rolled in frosting.
 If you’re looking for a photo-worthy dessert, try the CrazyShake featuring Mickey Mouse: It’s a strawberry shake with a vanilla frosted rim topped with Mickey sprinkles, a Mickey crispy treat, white and red rock candy, whipped cream, red sprinkle, and a cherry.

 If a healthier treat is what you’re after, Jamba provides smoothies and juices with quick service that will have you back out exploring Downtown Disney in no time.